ccaccioppo/azure-network-protocols/README.md

 <img src="https://i.imgur.com/JGhlxJJ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Create two VMs in the Azure portal: one using a Windows 10 Pro image and the other using a Linux image, each with 2 vCPUs.
-Ensure both VMs are attached to the same virtual network during setup.
-Use RDP to access the Windows machine.
+Set up two virtual machines in the Azure portal: one with a Windows 10 Pro image and the other with a Linux image, both configured with 2 vCPUs.
+Make sure to connect both VMs to the same virtual network during the creation process.
+Once the Windows VM is up and running, use Remote Desktop Protocol (RDP) to connect to it.
 </p>
 <br />